axieinfinity/ronin-documentation/docs/bridge-operators/setup/run-bridge.md

    LISTENERS__RONIN__STATS__SECRET=WSyDMrhRBe111
    ```

-1. Start the bridge operator
+4. Start the bridge node:

    ```bash
    cd ~/ronin-bridge && docker-compose up -d
    ```

-   This command pulls a Ronin node image, a bridge image, a Postgres database, and starts the services you defined.
+   This command pulls the bridge image and a Postgres database, and starts the services you defined.

-1. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page.
+5. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page.
 If it's green, the node is connected and up to date with the network.
-1. Review the log for the bridge.
+6. Review the log for the bridge.

    ```bash
    docker logs node -f --tail 100